oasisprotocol/oasis-sdk/docs/runtime/modules.md

 is actually hidden inside the _modules_ that are composed together to form a runtime.

-This section explores how modules are built.
+This chapter explores how modules are built.

 [minimal runtime example]: minimal-runtime.md